Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Related Literature

 The purpose of our main results in Section~\ref{sec:results} is to study the capability of the associated empirical risk minimizer $\solu$ of \eqref{eq:estimator} to approximate the ground truth vector $\grtr$.
 In the literature, such types of statements are often referred to as \emph{estimation}, but note that, somewhat unusually, the expected risk minimizer does not necessarily belong to $\spann\{ \grtr \}$, see Subsection~\ref{subsec:results:generalset:scalable}.
 This stands in contrast to the above problem of \emph{prediction} in which one is rather interested in controlling the so-called \emph{sample error}

 Indeed, a small sample error does not automatically imply that the normalized minimizer $\solu / \lnorm{\solu}$ is also close to $\grtr$.
-For more details on estimation and prediction, we refer to \cite{mendelson2014learninggeneral}, and for a comprehensive overview of statistical learning theory, one may consider \cite{cucker2007learning,vapnik1998learning}.
+For more details on estimation and prediction, we refer to \cite{mendelson2014learninggeneral} and the references therein; for a comprehensive overview of statistical learning theory, one may also consider \cite{vapnik1998learning,cucker2007learning,hastie2009elements,shalev2014understanding}.

 Of particular relevance to our approach are the works of Mendelson \cite{mendelson2014learning,mendelson2014learninggeneral} on learning without concentration.
 His estimation results for empirical risk minimization establish very general principles that relate geometric properties of the hypothesis set to the sampling rate.
 While these statements bear a certain resemblance to ours, the actual goals of Mendelson are somewhat different: \cite{mendelson2014learning,mendelson2014learninggeneral} consider a very abstract model setting, where the output variable $y$ is left unspecified and the hypothesis set is not just restricted to linear functions.
 The key concern of \emph{Mendelson's small ball method} developed in \cite{mendelson2014learning,mendelson2014learninggeneral} is to allow for heavy tailed feature variables, for which concentration inequalities fail to hold true.
 Following this strategy, it is still possible to prove powerful estimation guarantees under very mild assumptions on the underlying probability measure.